-- AVOID focusing on risks and vulnerabilities this is a counterproductive narrative already exaggerated in public understanding. - AVOID restating myths or negative stereotypes about adolescents, even to debunk them. - AVOID focusing only on individual success as a measure of positive adolescent outcomes. - AVOID talking about poor outcomes among marginalised youth, unless you also show how systems contribute to disadvantage for certain groups of young people. - AVOID 'othering' young people by solely referring to 'they' or 'them'. - AVOID relying on the term 'teenagers'.
+- AVOID focusing on risks and vulnerabilities this is a counterproductive narrative already exaggerated in public understanding. - Emphasise the positives about adolescents and their development.

+- AVOID restating myths or negative stereotypes about adolescents, even to debunk them. - Focus on examples of youth service and activism.
+By even mentioning stereotypes we serve to reinforce them. - AVOID focusing only on individual success as a measure of positive adolescent outcomes. - Point out the benefits to society that result from positive social, emotional, and identity development.
+Young people are an important part of a connected community. - AVOID talking about poor outcomes among marginalised youth, unless you also show how systems contribute to disadvantage for certain groups of young people. - Talk about structural factors like racism, poverty and housing instability that lead to disparities and inequities among adolescents.